hashicorp/otto/website/source/intro/index.html.markdown

 or turn to expensive completely managed solutions that often have limited scalability and flexiblity.

-Otto gives developers simple single commands to develop and deploy their application while using industry-standard tooling and best practices under the covers.
+Otto gives developers simple, single commands to develop and deploy their application while using industry-standard tooling and best practices under the covers.